iiasa/message-ix-models/doc/global/index.rst

    climate/index
    annex/index

 ..
+Under development; excluded.
+   See also the exclude_patterns setting in conf.py.

+   glossary

+..
 Leave these lines commented for releases; uncommented during development/on `master`.

    .. toctree::
       :hidden: